 Vicarious punishment is used in a variety of settings, both with children and adults.
 Here are some examples:

 - A person is caught stealing and is taken to jail.
 Those who saw the person steal and receive punishment learn vicariously that stealing brings a negative consequence.
-If the vicarious punishment works, they won't steal in the future.
+If the vicarious punishment works, they won't (or are less likely to) steal in the future.

-- A drug addict loses everything they own, spending it all to support their drug habit.
+- Someone with an addiction loses everything they own, spending it all to support their addiction.
 The person's friend uses them as an example when telling their child not to use drugs.
 If this vicarious punishment works, the child doesn't use illicit drugs.

-- A child misses curfew.
-Their parent wakes them up an hour earlier than usual and forces them to do difficult chores.
-Their siblings learn not to stay out late by watching what happened to their sibling.
+- A child misses their curfew.
+Their parent wakes them up an hour earlier than usual and has them do difficult chores.
+Their siblings learn not to stay out late by watching what happened to this sibling.

-- A call center worker keeps hanging up on disgruntled customers.
+- A call center worker is so stressed due to being a glutton for punishment.
+She keeps hanging up on disgruntled customers.
 Their coworkers are aware of this, and some of them have begun to follow suit.
 Management tells the first worker, in front of the other coworkers, that their pay will be reduced every time this happens.
 Management carries out this punishment in view of other coworkers.
 The coworkers stop hanging up on customers because they've seen what will happen if they do.

 - A child hits a classmate.
 The teacher punishes the child by taking away recess privileges for the rest of the week.
 The other children, if they've learned from this, will hit each other less frequently.

-- A military member disobeys the regulations and is given the punishment of confinement to quarters.
-Other soldiers see his fate and avoid disobeying the regulations themselves.
+- A military soldier disobeys rules and is given the punishment of confinement to quarters.
+Other soldiers see their fate and avoid disobeying the rules themselves.

 Problems With Vicarious Punishment

-Vicarious punishment is used in many situations, either intentionally or unintentionally.
-It can work to change behavior in some cases.
-However, there are problems with it.
+Vicarious punishment can be used in many situations, either intentionally or unintentionally.
+Although it can work to change behavior at times, there are some potential problems with it.
+These could include:

-For one thing, it's just one experience out of all the experiences a person has.
-They may see that their friend is punished but know that other friends have done the same thing and not been punished.
-They themselves may have already done the wrong thing and escaped any negative consequences.
+- It's just one of many experiences: A situation involving vicarious punishment is often just one encounter out of all the experiences a person has.
+For example, someone may see their role models punished but know that other groups have done the same thing without consequences.
+They themselves may have already done the wrong act and escaped any backlash, so they continue the behavior.

-People tend to think that they're less likely to be punished for the wrongful behavior than someone else is.
-This is especially true of adolescents who, because of their adolescent egocentrism, create a personal fable for themselves.
-Their personal fable says that they're powerful, invincible, and unusual.
-While people may grow out of this egocentrism to a certain extent as they mature, many people continue to believe that they are less likely to suffer negative consequences than others.
+- People think it won’t happen to them: People tend to think that they're less likely to be punished for wrongful behavior than someone else is.
+This is especially true of adolescents who, because of their development stage of adolescent egocentrism, create a personal fable for themselves.
+Their personal fable may say that they're powerful, invincible, and unusual.
+While people may grow out of this egocentrism to a certain extent as they mature, many people continue to believe that they are less likely to experience negative consequences than others.

-The "Gambler's Fallacy" may come into play in any kind of punishment, including vicarious punishment.
-What happens is that someone is punished.
-The observers see that the wrong behavior came with negative consequences that specific time.
+- People think it won’t happen again: The idea of the "Gambler's Fallacy" may come into play with any kind of punishment, including vicarious punishment.
+What happens is that when someone is punished, the observers see that the wrong behavior came with negative consequences at that specific time.
 However, they focus on the fact that it hasn't happened every time.
 So, they believe that they would have to be very unlucky for that punishment to happen again to them.
 Thus, like a gambler, they take the same risk over and over.

-If someone is punished severely, others typically notice the punishment and might change their behavior.
-What about the observer who does not typically do that behavior?
+- It can cause unnecessary fear: If someone is punished severely, others typically notice the punishment and might change their behavior to avoid receiving the same consequences.
+What about the observer who does not typically participate in that behavior?
 How do they react?
 One of the many reactions is that the observer becomes fearful, thinking that they may behave wrongly by mistake.
-The observer may avoid engaging in activities to avoid even the slightest possibility of punishment.
+The observer may avoid engaging in activities altogether to avoid even the slightest possibility of punishment.

 Is Vicarious Punishment The Most Helpful Option?

-Vicarious punishment is one behavior modification technique that works in many situations.
+Vicarious punishment is one behavior modification technique that works in many situations, drawing from the history of its effectiveness.
 It's especially helpful when time is a critical factor or when the behavior is extremely dangerous.
 However, at other times, other forms of behavior modification can work as well, if not better.

-- Reinforcing good behavior is ideal, if no serious bad behaviors are happening.
+- Reinforcing positive behavior is ideal if no serious bad behaviors are happening.

 - Punishment can work, but direct punishment tends to have a stronger effect than vicarious punishment does.
 Why?
-What happens directly to you is more important than what happens in your environment.
+What happens directly to you is often more impactful than what happens in your environment.